UCL/ECON-CLUSTER/README.md

 To use start a 'remote desktop' session, use the Computer Science Remote Worker (CSRW).

-To use the CSRW uses a program called ThinLinc.
-Download and use instructions for the CS department's can be found [here](http://www.cs.ucl.ac.uk/index.php?id=7404).
+The CSRW uses a program called ThinLinc.
+Download and use instructions for the CS department's CSRW can be found [here](http://www.cs.ucl.ac.uk/index.php?id=7404).

-Once downloaded ThinLinc for operating system, you will need your CS department account to log in.
+Once you have downloaded ThinLinc for your operating system, you will need your CS department account to log in.

 To log in, open the ThinLinc application and enter you username and password from your CS departmental account.
 The next step is to access the CS cluster are described in section 2.2.

-## 2.1.2.
+### 2.1.2.
 Accessing the CS cluster through a terminal

-The other option is to `ssh` into the CS computing system at the command line by logging into `tails`.
+The second option is to `ssh` into the CS computing system at the command line by logging into `tails`.
 To do this, at the command line type:

 ```sh
 ssh -X uctpXXX@tails.cs.ucl.ac.uk